AyomipoMajek/Leaderboard/README.md

 > Describe your project in 1 or 2 sentences.

-**[To Do list: interactive list]** is a JavaScript solo project where scores of different people from a competition can be recorded
+**[Leaderboard: setup project]** is a solo project where scores of different people from a competition can be recorded

 ## 🛠 Built With <a name="VS Code"></a>